TBYT/CST323MovieAppFront/README.md

 # Movie Management App (Angular Frontend)
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

-This Angular application is deployed on Heroku and can be found at https://cst323-movies-clc.herokuapp.com/
+# About
+This is the front end Angular application that complements the spring boot backend.
+This is a movie management application where you can register or view movies as a guest.
+Hosted to Heroku at https://cst323-movies-clc.herokuapp.com/

 ## Development server